A number of APIs are available in Access Engine, but there are two that make sense within the context of Access Continuum:

 Using the APIs

-The APIs detailed above can be used by Level Access customers in a variety of applications, but we have included 3 sample projects (to start -- more are coming soon) that show how they can be used.
-Review each of the sample projects to understand the complete setup and configuration, but there are essentially two "flavors" that are available at the moment:
+The APIs detailed above can be used by Level Access customers in a variety of applications, but we have included a few sample projects (to start -- more are coming soon) that show how they can be used.
+Review each of the sample projects to understand the complete setup and configuration.

 - In the Jasmine/Karma project, the jasmine-jquery plug-in for karma is used to enable HTML components to be loaded into an iframe through Karma (although Access Engine is not actually written in jQuery).